 Once we move through the COVID-19 pandemic we will likely see a new normal with the probate court.
 Perhaps a more efficient process will be created and adopted.

-If you need help selling a home in probate hire Probate and Trust Real Estate Specialist, Kathleen Daniels.
+If you need help selling a home in probate contact Certified Probate Real Estate Specialist, Kathleen Daniels.
 Let her years of experience, training, and education go to work for you.
-She is familiar with the Santa Clara County Probate Court process she works closely with the client’s probate attorney to ensure a smooth process with the sale of real property.
+She is familiar with the Santa Clara County Probate Court process and she works closely with the client’s probate attorney to ensure a smooth process with the sale of real property.